-The Grant of Administration document must expressly state that the ownership of the premises has been passed on to the customer.
-This would then be sufficient evidence.
+Yes, if the Grant of Administration document expressly states that the ownership of the premises has been passed on to the customer.
 This evidence is only acceptable for owner-occupiers.

 Can you accept conveyance documents as proof of ownership?

 Yes, we will accept conveyance documents to demonstrate ownership, provided the premises are not on the land registry.
 The document must clearly state the address of the premises, and the name(s) of the owner(s).
 This evidence is only acceptable for owner-occupiers.